realworldocaml/book/en/compiler-output-formats.md

 camlp4o -printer o $INCLUDE $ARCHIVES $1
 ```

-This script uses the `ocamlfind` package manager to list the include and
+The script uses the `ocamlfind` package manager to list the include and library
-library paths needed by `comparelib`.
-The final command invokes the `camlp4o`
+paths needed by `comparelib`.
+It then invokes the `camlp4o` preprocessor with
-preprocessor with these paths and outputs the resulting AST to standard output.
+these paths and outputs the resulting AST to the standard output.

 ```console